-The CELTIC MOON TATTOO – Art Unit is one of Budapest’s oldest tattoo studios.
+The CELTIC MOON TATTOO – Art Unit is one of Budapest’s oldest tattoo studios, operating since 1995.
 Throughout the years we gained vast experience about the needs of our guests and the current tattooing trends.
 We pay high attention to the mutual communication so that the tattoos are always corresponding to the needs of the guest.
 We are working with pleasure in any tattoo style, our artists are very versatile.
 Our works can be checked either here on our website or on our Facebook and the Instagram sites.

 Originally I studied to be an IT professional but the drawing, arts and creation have been part of my life since childhood.
 I did not need much time to discover tattooing as an artistic option. my goal is to become the best and most accurate in my work and to be mentioned together with my well-known European ideals.